-For all Pearl River other municipal lot violations, the following fine schedule is applicable to theTown of Orangetown, NY - Version: April 25, 2023Page 5 registered owner of the vehicle:
+For all Pearl River other municipal lot violations, the following fine schedule is applicable to the registered owner of the vehicle:

 SECTION 9.
 Pursuant to and consistent with existing Town Chapter 39, Article I, Subsection § 39-5.1.
 'Fire lanes.'
 Add N. and the recodify existing M. into N., and add the following new text for M. Hamlet of South Nyack (former Village of South Nyack).
 Pursuant to and consistent with existing Town Chapter 39, Article I, Subsection § 39-5.1.
 'Fire lanes.', if within the hamlet of South Nyack there is a proposed site plan or site plan amendment, and prior plans running with the land show Fire Lanes designated on any portions of associated public streets or public rights of ways, the location and arrangement of such fire lanes shall be shown on all plan submissions and shall not be removed or extinguished except in compliance with any applicable Town zoning standards, or the New York State Uniform Fire Prevention & Building Code, whichever is more restrictive.